Updated: Wednesday December 25, 2024

 NOTE: Where multiple images of a bird exist, the first image shown

-in the series is the "default" image for product orders
+in the series is the "default" image for orders

 unless a specific image name is requested when ordering.